dlccyes/CollegeNotes/docs/software-development/System Design.md

 ### Key/Hash-Based Partitioning

-- N servers -> mod by N
+- hash -> mod by N to distribute to N servers
 - cons
-	- add servers -> need reallocate all the data -> very expensive
+	- add servers -> need to reallocate all the data -> very expensive

 ### Directory-Based Partitioning